-As a central function, the Corporate Social Responsibility Department coordinates the Groupwide sustainability activities while also acting as an initiator and reports directly to the member of the Executive Board of Berentzen-Gruppe Aktiengesellschaft who bears responsibility for this department.
+The Sustainability Department coordinates the Groupwide sustainability activities and acts as an initiator.
+The Director of Corporate Finance und Sustainability reports directly to the member of the Executive Board of Berentzen-Gruppe Aktiengesellschaft who bears responsibility for this department.

 The operational implementation of measures within the scope of sustainability management is performed by the heads of the departments of Berentzen-Gruppe Aktiengesellschaft and its Group companies and subsidiaries.